999 Wilder

 Multiple listings explicitly describe the building amenity as a heated pool, including 'heated swimming pool' and 'heated salt water pool.'
 With 9 of 16 current MLS records showing HEAPOO and several independent public remarks confirming it, the heated-pool feature is well supported.
 This looks like a real building amenity rather than an agent checkbox copy issue.

-There is strong repeated public-remarks evidence that the building pool is salt water.
-Several listings explicitly say "saltwater pool" or "heated salt water pool," which is direct confirmation.
+There is strong repeated evidence that the building pool is salt water.
+Several listings explicitly describe the amenity as a saltwater or heated salt water pool, so this is highly reliable.

 At least six separate listing remarks explicitly mention in-unit laundry with phrases like 'in-unit washer/dryer', 'washer/dryer within your unit', and 'All-in-one washer/dryer'.
 This aligns with CURRENT MLS checkbox data showing 8/15 listings listing WASHER/DRYER in inclusions.
 The language is repeated across multiple listings (some copy/paste suspected), but the consistent explicit mentions indicate some units do have in-unit washers/dryers.